Psychological wellbeing practitioner

 As a newly qualified PWP you'll be encouraged to take courses to further develop your knowledge and skills.
 This post-qualification training can be either short courses, lasting up to one week, or longer courses leading to a diploma or Masters.

 You'll be expected to identify your own continuing professional development (CPD) needs, which may include a range of in-service and external training opportunities.
-You can also do further training in areas covered in your initial training in order to specialise in a particular area, such as working with people with sleep difficulties, insomnia or generalised anxiety disorder (GAD).
+You can also do further training to specialise in a particular area.
+For example, working with people with sleep difficulties, insomnia or generalised anxiety disorder (GAD).

 With experience, you could undergo training in supervisory, management and leadership skills to oversee the work of other PWPs.
 Alternatively, you could develop specialist skills in working with specific groups of clients, such as those with a learning disability, veterans or those with medically unexplained symptoms, or in a specialist area such as in a prison.
 Either way, expertise beyond the core PWP role is required and you'll need to undertake CPD training.